Azure/arc_jumpstart_docs/docs/azure_jumpstart_hcibox/RB/_index.md

   ![Screenshot showing create VM](./add_image_from_marketplace.png)

-- In this example we will select Windows Server 2022 Core Azure Edition from the list of images.
+- Select an image from the list of images.
 Give your VM image a name, select the default custom location from the dropdown, and leave the storage path set to "Choose automatically."
 When everything looks good, click "Review and Create."

   ![Screenshot showing create VM image details](./vm_image_review_create.png)